Find Affordable College Courses

 Read full report on Allied Health & Medical Assisting Services at Wake Technical Community College

-With a ranking of #8, Durham Technical Community College did quite well on this year’s best value schools for allied health and medical assisting services students working on their undergraduate certificate.
-Located in the city of Durham, Durham Technical Community College is a public college with a small student population.
+Durham Technical Community College landed the #8 spot in the 2023 rankings for the best value undergraduate certificate allied health and medical assisting services programs.
+Located in the large city of Durham, Durham Technical Community College is a public school with a small student population.

-In-state tuition fees for undergraduate students at Durham Technical Community College are $2,228 per year.
+The average tuition and fees for an in-state undergraduate at Durham Technical Community College are $2,228 a year.

 Full Allied Health & Medical Assisting Services at Durham Technical Community College Report